isabella232/shift-1/readme.md

 As Shift is still currently in a beta state, no official releases have been created.

-Then, you need to setup the database tables, required data.etc.

-    php artisan migrate --package=tectonic/laravel-localisation
-    php artisan migrate --package=tectonic/shift

-Then, make sure you publish the assets of the package:
+Now, before running the next step, make sure that you have your databases correctly configured in app/config/database.php

-    php artisan asset:publish tectonic/shift
+    php artisan shift:install

+This will run the required migrations for Shift 2, as well as publishing any assets affiliated with the package.

 All done!